CraigNock/EnRoute-Project/README.md

 # Object Oriented Programming Game Project
+First JavaScript project completed as part of Concordia Bootcamps course.
+Built in entirely vanilla JS
+## **EnRoute!**
+Inspired by early flash games Enroute! was created to be relatively simple, but engaging and slightly addictive!
+The games basic premise is that the player controls a police car, racing against both the clock and traffic, to reach the destination and/or emergency.

+---
+## Screenshots
 <p align="center"><img src="./images/screenshots/screen1.png"></p>
 <p align="center"><img src="./images/screenshots/screen2.png"></p>
 <p align="center"><img src="./images/screenshots/screen3.png"></p>

-### **EnRoute!**

-The games basic premise is that the player controls a police car, racing against both the clock and traffic, to reach the destination and/or emergency.
+---
 ### Features:

 - Using A and D to move the car Left and Right respectively, navigate around other cars.
 Crashing into one will end your game.